broadinstitute/viral-workshops/veme-ngs/alignment.md

 and practice execution on the [Terra](https://terra.bio/) platform, but these pipelines are known to work on other cloud platforms as well as on the command line using miniWDL.

+The `align_and_plot` workflow simply aligns reads to a reference (using minimap2, bwa, or novoalign), creates coverage plots, and calculates various metrics of interest (number of aligned reads, etc).

+The `assemble_refbased` workflow performs the same alignment to a reference, optionally trims the alignments for primers if provided a bed file (for sequencing protocols involving PCR amplification followed by tagmentation), produces plots and metrics, and calls a consensus assembly and intrahost variants.

 ## Terra workspace

 Describe what's in the tables and what workflows are pre-loaded.